ryancramuh/EEL/README.md

 # EEL
 The EEL-32I is a pipelined 32-bit RV32I processor.
-The goal of the EEL is to be the basis for a later, ASIC hardened revision.
+The goal of the EEL is to be the basis for a later, ASIC hardened drop-in core.

 ## ISA Extensions
 The EEL will target being the base for several new extensions: